 But you, dear reader, having ventured this far, are clearly indefatigable…or a masochist.
 Either way, I like the cut of your jib, sir/madam!
 After all, the hurdles described above aren’t accidental.
 They’re the mechanisms that separate the wheat from the chaff, as it were.
 People often refer to SBIR dollars as “free money,” which is true assuming you don’t value your time.
 Still, the grueling application process is a necessary defense against the masses of startups that flock to no-strings capital as a matter of course.

 Alas, I digress.
 If you’re reading this then you’re likely a gamer, which means you no doubt expect an award for “beating” the first four paragraphs of this article.
 Fair enough.
 The following are pointers that will help you power up your proposal; free advice on how to obtain free money, if you will:

-Prepare.
-SBIR proposals require a sizable time investment.
+- Prepare.
+SBIR proposals require a sizeable time investment.
 Don’t wait for the RFP to be released.
 Use the prior year’s RFP to get started early.